-This is a probably the biggest sell-side equity order-management-system (OMS) out there, written in c++11.
+This is a probably the biggest sell-side equity order-management-system (OMS) on Wall St, written in c++11.
 Daily order volume is probably highest among all investment banks, presumably 7 figures based on my speculation, though a lot of them get canceled, rejected or unfilled.
-I can’t reveal too many internal details due to compliance.
+I am disallowed to reveal too many internal details due to compliance.

-In contrast, GS used to get about a million individual trades a day, probably not counting the high-frequency small trades.
+In contrast, GS used to get about a million individual trades (perhaps the partial fills of an order?) a day, probably not counting the high-frequency small trades.

 - MOM — I have not seen a message queue so far but they could be hidden somewhere.
 Earlier I heard other ibanks’ employees telling me Tibco (and similar messaging middlewares) were popular in fixed income but now I doubt it.
 Queues add latency.

 - We do use some pub-sub MOM (CPS) but not for order messages therefore not part of order flow.